Conditions of Hire

 6.4 The Memorial stone and Flagstaff situated to the side of the Marae Atea was erected to honour the memory of all men and women who served in all theatres of war, some losing their lives making the ultimate sacrifice.
 Please honour their memory with us.

-6.5 No Rubbish Policy: All rubbish must be removed by hirer on departure.
-This includes food scraps and recycling.
+6.5 Rubbish Policy: All landfill and recycling rubbish must be removed by hirer on departure.

-7.1 Your group liaison on check in with our liaison person will run through the Fire Evacuation procedures and will be required to sign the check-in sheet.
+7.1 In case of fire, is your responsibility to become familiar with the EXIT signs and safe area sign posted in the carpark.
 It is the group leader’s role to ensure that the Health & Safety information is disseminated to all persons on arrival.

 7.2 You are responsible for the security of the building and your belongings during your stay.
 Please ensure all areas are closed/secured when not in use and that you secure all access keys given to you.
 If keys are lost or stolen, you need to inform us immediately and you will be responsible for reimbursement of the replacement cost.